anna-khodyka/draft-project-2/README.md

     - data connected to users, all users have separate scope of contacts and notes
     - tested the ability to working 2 users at one time (from 2 separate browsers on my laptop)

-The feuteres that wouldnt be used for project was deleted:
+The features that wouldnt be used for project was deleted:

     - LRUcache on Redis
     - MongoDb data interface